zabbix/zabbix/templates/app/apache_agent/README.md

 ## Setup

-See the setup instructions for [Apache Status module](https://httpd.apache.org/docs/current/mod/mod_status.html).
+See the setup instructions for [mod_status](https://httpd.apache.org/docs/current/mod/mod_status.html).

 Check the availability of the module with this command line: `httpd -M 2>/dev/null | grep status_module`